MIDL Insight Meditation

 Other Hindrances: It is important to note that although your focus is on settling the Hindrance of Anticipation of Pleasure at this stage of meditation, all the other Hindrances listed above may also be present.
 It is essential to settle each Hindrance in the order presented in the above Map for Mindfulness of Breathing, as each Marker is the antidote for its associated Hindrance.

-As you increase intimacy with the pleasure of your body-breath experience, your awareness will begin to withdraw from the six sense fields.
+As you increase intimacy with the pleasantness of your body-breath experience, your awareness will begin to withdraw from the six sense fields.
 As your body is one of the five physical senses, as its sensitivity fades, the borders of your body, and sensations within your body will also fade away.

 As sensation sensitivity fades all that will be left is a refined pleasurable feeling of piti replacing the body-breath with the joyful happiness of sukha in the background.
 This piti-sukha is now your meditation object to develop the final step before jhana, access concentration.

-Progression: Once you understand how to withdraw awareness from the sense fields so that it only rests within the pleasure of your body as it breathes, you are ready to develop Marker 12: Access Concentration.
+Progression: Once you understand how to withdraw awareness from the sense fields so that it only rests within the pleasantness of your body as it breathes, you are ready to develop Marker 12: Access Concentration.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention and are seen as an opportunity for insight into your mind.